-This document assumes that the following are installed and properly configured on the target computer:
+This document assumes that the following are installed and properly configured on the

 - 1. Java Runtime Environment (J2SE 5.0 or higher) JRE 1.6 used in this example - 2.
-Java Application Server supporting J2EE 1.4 or higher (like Apache Tomcat, WebSphere®, JBoss® or WebLogic®) Apache Tomcat 6.0 using in this example. - 3.
+Java Application Server supporting J2EE 1.4 or higher (like Apache Tomcat, - WebSphere®, JBoss® or WebLogic®) Apache Tomcat 6.0 using in this example.
 Web server (like Apache HTTP Server or Microsoft IIS).
-Optional, if the application server is capable of serving HTTP Apache HTTP Server 2.2 used in this example. - 4.
-Database (like MySQL, SQL Server or Oracle) MySQL 5.0 used in this example. - 5.
+Optional, if the application - server is capable of serving HTTP Apache HTTP Server 2.2 used in this example.
+4. Database (like MySQL, SQL Server or Oracle) - MySQL 5.0 used in this example. - Database (interlifect) set berver of ordere) Inyoque sto doed in this example.
 Database JDBC Driver (appropriate driver based upon Database selection) mysql-connector-java-5.1.6-bin.jar used in this example.
-Summary